iposov/students-site/21fall/comp_tools_in_edu/tasks-octave.md

     Evaluate the determinant of $A$ and take the square root of it.
     You will get the number of domino tilings of a $m\times n$ rectangle.

+## Indexing `octave-indexing`

+1. ***task_left_top***
+   You are given a square matrix of an even size. (you are not supposed to test that the matrix is actually even and square, just use it).
+Imagine we split a matrix vertically and horizontally through the center.
+Return the matrix at the left-top.
+1. ***task_bottom_half***
+   You are given a matrix with an even number of rows.
+Return a new matrix where the top half is exchanged with the bottom half of the initial matrix.
+1. ***task_mod_3***
+   You are given a vector with integer numbers.
+Return a vector that contains only that numbers of the initial vector, that are divisible by 3.
+Use the `mod` function to test divisibilty.
+1. ***task_div_by_2*** Given a vector of integer numbers, return a vector with the same numbers, but where even numbers are divided by 2.
+Will your solution work if the matrix is 2 dimensional?
+1. Create two functions ***filter_multiples*** and ***seive***.
+The first one is `filter_multiples(a, k)`, it removes all numbers from the vector `a` that are divisible by `k` and are strictly greater than `k`.
+For example, `filter_multiples([1 5 10], 5)` yields `[1 5]`

+   The second one is `sieve(n)`, and it implements [the Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+   You will probably need to use the while loop.
+1. ***task_animals*** You are given a matrix with two columns.
+Each column describes an animal: its height in meters and weight in kg.
+   Return the following set of answers:
+   * sum of animals' heights
+   * mean height of animals
+   * mean height of animals that are higher than 100 kg
+   * one column matrix with the body mass index (BMI) of animals.
+BMI is equal to weight divided by the square of height.
+   * two columns matrix with animals, that are higher than 10 meters, and heaver than 100 kg.